Table of Contents

 To enforce the Fair Housing Act, HUD may send test renters to view properties in order to determine whether landlords are engaging in any unfair practices.
 If you feel your tenant rights have been violated during your search for housing and any subsequent rental, you can report this activity to HUD, who will then investigate the claim and determine whether any further legal action is necessary.

-Section 8 Rules and Regulations
+Fairness to All in Rules and Regulations

 HUD’s Section 8 housing voucher rental assistance program fulfills an important and vital need for many low-income families across the country.
 Section 8 helps them access safe and affordable housing, where they can raise their families and be productive citizens.